Lanzhou–Zhongchuan Airport intercity railway: Overview

 An initial groundbreaking ceremony was held on December 27, 2010.
 However works were not actually started.
 On December 21, 2012, another groundbreaking ceremony was held again with full construction now underway.
-The line started operation on September 30, 2015.
+The line started operation on September 30, 2015, making it the first intercity railway in Western China.

 Fuliqu opened on January 8, 2020.
+Zhongchuanjichang closed on March 20, 2025, and a new station near Terminal 3 (Zhongchuanjichangdong) opened on the same day.